per-gron/overman/doc/reporter_api.md

 the number of errors or a reporter that merely prints the name of a test when it has finished, this interleaving doesn't matter.
-Other reporters, for example an advanced HTML-based reporter, might actively use the extra information that this haphazard ordering provides (in particular, it is good because results can be communicated to the user without any delay).
+Other reporters, for example an advanced HTML-based reporter, might actively use the extra information that this interleaved ordering provides (in particular, it is good because results can be communicated to the user without any delay).

 In other cases, for example a reporter that prints test results in suite order,